puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 Great job on completing the quest!
 You should now have a good idea of how to download existing modules from the Forge and use the PE console node classifier to apply them to a node.
-You also learned how to use the the `facter` command to retrieve system information, and the `puppet agent --test` command to manually trigger a Puppet run.
+You also learned how to use the `facter` command to retrieve system information, and the `puppet agent --test` command to manually trigger a Puppet run.